Iraq: Literature

 The literature in Iraq is often referred to as "Mesopotamian literature" due to the flourishing of various civilisations as a result of the mixture of these cultures and has been called Mesopotamian or Babylonian literature in allusion to the geographical territory that such cultures occupied in the Middle East between the banks of the Tigris and Euphrates rivers.
 The Sumerian literature was unique because it does not belong to any known linguistic root.
 Its appearance began with symbols of the things denoting it, then it turned with time to the cuneiform line on tablets.
 The literature during this time were mainly about mythical and epic texts dealing with creation issues, the emergence of the world, the gods, descriptions of the heavens, and the lives of heroes in the wars that broke out between the nomads and the urbanites.
 They also deal with religious teachings, moral advice, astrology, legislation, and history.
 One of which was the Epic of Gilgamesh, which is regarded as the earliest surviving notable literature.

-During the Abbasid Caliphate, the House of Wisdom in Baghdad, which was a public academy and intellectual center hosted numerous scholars and writers.
+During the Abbasid Caliphate, the House of Wisdom in Baghdad, which was a public academy and intellectual fulcrum, hosted numerous scholars and writers.
 A number of stories in One Thousand and One Nights feature famous Abbasid figures.
 Iraq has various medieval poets, most remarkably Hariri of Basra, Mutanabbi, Abu Nuwas, and Al-Jahiz.
 In modern times, various languages are used in Iraqi literature including Arabic, Neo-Aramaic, Kurdish and Turkish, although the Arabic literature remains the most influential literature.
 Notably poets include Jawahiri, Safa Khulusi and Dunya Mikhail.

 Music

 Iraq is known primarily for its rich maqam heritage which has been passed down orally by the masters of the maqam in an unbroken chain of transmission leading up to the present.
 The Iraqi maqam is considered to be the most noble and perfect form of maqam.
-Al-maqam al-Iraqi is the collection of sung poems written either in one of the sixteen meters of classical Arabic or in Iraqi dialect (Zuhayri).
+Al-maqam al-Iraqi is the collection of sung poems written either in one of the 16 meters of classical Arabic or in Iraqi dialect (Zuhayri).
 This form of art is recognised by UNESCO as "an intangible heritage of humanity".

 Early in the 20th century, many of the most prominent musicians in Iraq were Jewish.
 In 1936, Iraq Radio was established with an ensemble made up entirely of Jews, with the exception of the percussion player.
 At the nightclubs of Baghdad, ensembles consisted of oud, qanun and two percussionists, while the same format with a ney and cello were used on the radio.

-The most famous singer of the 1930s–1940s was perhaps the Jew Salima Pasha (later Salima Murad).
-The respect and adoration for Pasha were unusual at the time since public performance by women was considered shameful, and most female singers were recruited from brothels.
+The most famous singer of the 1930s–1940s was perhaps Salima Pasha (later Salima Murad).
+The respect and adoration for Pasha were unusual at the time since public performance by women was considered shameful.
 The most famous early composer from Iraq was Ezra Aharon, an oud player, while the most prominent instrumentalist was Yusuf Za'arur.
 Za'arus formed the official ensemble for the Iraqi radio station and were responsible for introducing the cello and ney into the traditional ensemble.